-New car smell – some love it, others hate it, but what few may know is that the scent has a name: offgassing.
-Basically, all those factory-fresh, hi-tech materials in the seats, carpets, steering wheel and dashboard need to breathe and settle.
-Their combined vapors are what you’re inhaling.
+New car smell – some love it, others hate it, but what few may know is that the scent has a name: offgassing, or outgassing.
+Basically, it’s microscopic particles emitted by a new car’s factory-fresh plastics and synthetic fabrics, and their combined vapors are what you’re inhaling.
+Some people find it pleasant – perhaps a subconscious reminder that the car their driving is brand-new – but are offgassing plastics a health risk?

 Thinking of upgrading that pretty interior to tanned leather?
-Well consider this before you spend your hard earn cash.
-Chromium is commonly used in tanning to soften hides and stabilize colour, but this allergen, when tested, has caused infertility in rats.
+Well consider this before you spend your hard earn cash: chromium is commonly used in tanning to soften hides and stabilize colour, but this allergen, when tested, has caused infertility in rats.
 A 2005 Japanese study of 101 Japanese cars found greater air pollution in the “luxury cars”, which the study attributed to extensive interior leather trim.
-Wonder if it’s the same for those leather skirts?

 A problem with offgassing is that you can’t necessarily eyeball a material or a product and assess its brew.
 A film of vapour on the windscreen is the first clue to the possible presence of high VOCs but the detail of what that particular concoction is doing to you and your passengers is impossible to tell from your owner’s manual or your local dealer.
 Cars are not food products, they’ll tell you where they’re made but not what they’re made of.